olivergondza/jenkins-config-cloner/README.md

 - Bash and Java to run.
 GIT and Maven to build.
 - This permissions needs to be granted to either anonymous user or the user authenticated using [public key](https://wiki.jenkins-ci.org/display/JENKINS/Jenkins+CLI#JenkinsCLI-WorkingwithCredentials).
+  - Item.EXTENDED_READ to read jobs from source instance
   - Item.CREATE to create jobs on target instance
-  - Item.EXTENDED_READ to read jobs from source instance
+  - Item.CONFIGURE to update existing job on target instance

 ## Usage